Enjoy the portfolio of oil painter Brian Rothstein, who captures moments of family love and kindness. View more by visiting his website.

 One of the first things I learned in art school is that it’s not what you paint or how you paint it but that you find something that resonates with you personally—whether from your inner or outer world—that excites you enough to be able to put your life energy into.
 I realized then, that my art journey was going to be one with my personal life journey.

 As you will see in Locate Your Emergency Exit, one of the paintings of that time, I was undergoing a definite rebirth of the soul.
 I found that the expressionist mode, which was my instructors’ approach, was perfect.
-It encouraged me not only to express myself, but to make a fresh start as I found himself stymied in the conventional approach to painting.
+It encouraged me not only to express myself, but to make a fresh start as I found myself stymied in the conventional approach to painting.
 I felt truly liberated to learn to freely use thick layers of paint with deep and rich colors to bring my feelings to life.

 The next paintings in this vein, Be Gentle 1-3, were started about ten years later and labored on for about ten years.
 I took my time to be truly present with my deepening awareness of vulnerability.
 This was necessary in developing the self-love and compassion I wanted these paintings to express.